 Author Questionnaire

 1. Microscopy: Does your protocol require the use of a dissecting or stereomicroscope for performing a complex dissection, microinjection technique, or similar?
+N

 2. Software: Does the part of your protocol being filmed demonstrate software usage?
 N

 3. Interview statements: Considering the Covid-19-imposed mask-wearing and social distancing recommendations, which interview statement filming option is the most appropriate for your group?
 Please select one.